AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts

 \subsection{Datasets and Model Training}

-We trained and evaluated AnySleep on an extensive collection of 21 datasets comprising 19,909 overnight recordings ($\approx$~200,000 hours of EEG/EOG data).
-These datasets covered a wide range of recording conditions, including different clinics, recording setups, patient populations, and experts.
-The datasets were divided into two groups: an in-distribution group of 13 datasets and a hold-out group of 8 datasets (see Section~\ref{ssec:data}).
-The in-distribution group was split into training, validation, and test sets for model training and validation, while the hold-out group was solely used for testing the trained models.
-Therefore, test results obtained on the hold-out group datasets were a realistic measure of our model's ability to generalize to new datasets from other studies and clinics.
+We trained and evaluated AnySleep on an extensive collection of 28 datasets comprising 20,589 overnight recordings ($\approx$~200,000 hours of EEG/EOG data).
+These datasets cover a wide range of recording conditions, including different clinics, recording setups, patient populations, and experts.
+We divided the datasets into two groups: an in-distribution group of 13 datasets and a hold-out group of 15 datasets (see Section~\ref{ssec:data}).
+While the in-distribution group served as the basis for model training and validation, the hold-out group was solely used for testing and split into subsets for traditional 30-s sleep staging (8 datasets) and high-resolution analysis (7 datasets).
+By isolating the hold-out group from the training process, we aimed to obtain a realistic measure of our model's ability to generalize to new datasets from other studies and clinics.
 To enable comparisons between AnySleep's and \USleep{}'s scoring performance, our data splits closely followed those used by \USleep{}~\cite{Perslev2021}.

-The design of AnySleep blends two architectural concepts: a U-Net-inspired encoder-decoder architecture~\cite{Ronneberger2015} that allows for high-frequency sleep staging, and channel-attention modules that enable the model to handle any number and choice of EEG and EOG channels (see Section~\ref{ssec:model}).
+The design of AnySleep blends two architectural concepts: a U-Net-inspired encoder-decoder architecture~\cite{Ronneberger2015} that allows for high-frequency sleep staging, and channel-attention modules that enable the model to handle variable numbers and choices of EEG and EOG channels (see Section~\ref{ssec:model}).
 In brief, each input channel is first processed by successive encoder blocks to yield channel-specific feature maps at increasing levels of abstraction.
-Channel-attention modules then combine an arbitrary number of these channel-specific feature maps into cross-channel representations based on learnable attention weights that specify each channel's relevance to the sleep staging task.
+Channel-attention modules then combine a variable number of these channel-specific feature maps into cross-channel representations based on learnable attention weights that specify each channel's relevance to the sleep staging task.
 The cross-channel representations are passed to the decoder branch of the architecture at which end a segment classifier produces sleep stage predictions at configurable frequencies of up to 128~Hz, corresponding to a minimum temporal resolution of about 0.008~s per predicted sleep stage.
 To encourage robustness to heterogeneous montages, we trained AnySleep while randomly varying both the number and type of input channels (see Section~\ref{ssec:training}).